yslen7/Djangoresume/README.md

+## Djangoresume
-See this live at [aless80.pythonanywhere.com](https://aless80.pythonanywhere.com/)
+Resume site based on Django.
+See it live at [aless80.pythonanywhere.com](https://aless80.pythonanywhere.com/)

-Credits to [ckelly](https://github.com/ckelly) on this repository: [django-resume](https://github.com/ckelly/django-resume) .
-The project was not working on python 3 and Django 2.0.2 so I decided to rebuild it.
-I will probably work on it.

 Fire up a shell and create your resume with commands similar to the following ones:
 ```